 Where a ballast draws ‘stand-by’ power when the lamp is off, due to an integral control device, an uplift of 1 Watt shall be applied to the Circuit Watts to account for the power drawn.
 It is recognised that this will not allow for the correct allocation of the energy but is a pragmatic approach to account for energy drawn by the ballast during daylight hours.

 Where the control is not integral to the ballast it will be allocated a separate Control Charge Code and will be required to be declared separately.

+Festive Lighting

+Where the UMSO has agreed the total load of a Festive Lighting installation and the appropriate Switch Regime for the hours of operation, the load shall be entered into the inventory using Charge Code 15 0001 0000100 (which has a circuit watt rating of one watt) with a No. of Items equal to the total load in watts.
+For example, if a total load has been agreed as 1,250 watts, the inventory entry is Charge Code 15 0001 0000 100 with a quantity of 1,250 and the relevant Switch Regime.

+When the Festive Lighting is no longer in use, i.e, the festival has ceased, it may be represented in the inventory using Charge Code 15 0000 000 100, which has a circuit watt rating of zero.

 2.3.2 Traffic equipment